 Tower of London facts you need to know

 Built by William the Conqueror in late 1066, the Tower of London has been used as a royal residence, a treasury, an armoury, a zoo, the Royal Mint and the home of the Crown Jewels.
-Discover here everything you need to know about this subject and enjoy our Must see London bus tour to explore it!
+Discover here everything you need to know about this subject and enjoy the city on our hop-on hop-off bus tour to explore it!

 How old is the Tower of London's prison?